SysAdministrat0r/sysadmin-road-to-geek/documents/books/The Linux Command Line — William Shotts/Chapter 2 — Navigation.md

 ### 📝 In Short

 This chapter explained how the shell treats the directory structure of the system.
-We learned about absolute and relative pathnames and the basic commands that we use to move around that structure.
-In the next chapter, we will use this knowledge to go on a tour of a modern Linux system.

-* I learned how the Linux file system is structured (single tree, root is `/`).
+The main focus was on absolute and relative pathnames and the basic commands to move around the structure.
-* I can check my current directory with `pwd`.
+I noticed it can be tricky to remember all the path shortcuts at first, but the logic becomes clear after some practice.
-* I picked up some time-saving `cd` shortcuts.
+It was interesting to learn how all drives are part of one big tree and not separated by letters, like in Windows.

 ---